aevinj/high-performance-order-book/README.md

 ### Author's Note
 This project is part of my exploration into systems-level software engineering for HFT.
-Each milestone demonstrates mastery of both correctness-first engineering and performance-critical optimisation.
+Each milestone demonstrates mastery of correctness-first engineering and performance-critical optimisation.

-The memory pool implementation marks the first step toward deterministic latency, and future stages will focus on cache-friendly data structures for true “ultra-fast” performance.
+The latest redesign (tick-based vector levels + active tracking) proves how much throughput can be unlocked by aligning data structures with hardware realities.

+Future work will push towards O(1) cancels with ring buffers, flat hash maps for order lookups, and further cache-friendly design.